 Apart from Gallantry and Bravery Awards, appointments to the New Zealand Orders cannot be made for people who have died.

-In the case of honours for meritorious services to the community and to other fields of endeavour, announced on the occasion of the New Year and The Queen’s Birthday, a nominee is required to indicate their acceptance of the honour before The Queen formally approves the appointment to a particular Order.
+In the case of honours for meritorious services to the community and to other fields of endeavour, announced on the occasion of the New Year and The King’s Birthday, a nominee is required to indicate their acceptance of the honour before The King formally approves the appointment to a particular Order.
 People who have died cannot indicate their acceptance.

-Where informal approval has been given by The Queen and the nominee has been sounded and has agreed to accept the award, but the nominee dies before The Queen formally approves the appointment, the award will stand.
-The honour will be announced with a notation to the effect that “Her Majesty’s approval to the honour was given prior to the date of decease".
+Where informal approval has been given by The King and the nominee has been sounded and has agreed to accept the award, but the nominee dies before The King formally approves the appointment, the award will stand.
+The honour will be announced with a notation to the effect that “His Majesty’s approval to the honour was given prior to the date of decease".
 If the nominee has been sounded but dies before indicating their acceptance, the nomination lapses.

 How many honours nominations are received every year?